|

 shacked up in their bunks with nubile

-young maidens, nary guilt laden,
+young maidens, nary guilt

 nor thinking of the Broken Hearted.